BUSYHAUS TRADEMARKS

 The second trademark was adapted from the Hauser heraldic coat of arms.
 The name Busyhaus is derived from the words Busy and House (or Haus in German).
 In 1973, the Busyhaus Papermaking Workshop was established instructing students in the history, preservation and making of handmade paper. (refer: Robert Hauser, History as History, Hand Papermaking Journal, Vol.28, No. 2, 2012.)
 In 1976, the Busyhaus design was registered with the U.S. Patent Office.

-After retiring in 2011 from the New Hampshire Bedford Whaling Museum as museum conservator, I joined my wife and made our home in Sharon, NH.
+After retiring in 2011 from the Bedford Whaling Museum as museum conservator, I joined my wife at our home in Sharon, NH.
 In 2015, I designed a third trademark to distinguish it from the second trademark by further adapting my coat of arms.
-The second trademark represented my museum and papermaking professions.
-The fourth trademark represents my studio work as an artist.
-My website, www.busyhausartworks.com, is comprised of five visual art studies, 1.
-Fine & Book Arts, 2.
-Humanities, 3.
-Environmental, 4.
-Science & Outer Space, and 4.
-The Sea.
+The second trademark represents my museum and design experiences.
+The third trademark represents my visual arts studies and website, busyhausartworks.com.

 Robert Hauser